1. Who can be detained and under what powers?

 11. Aren’t legal representatives supposed to make bail applications?
 Why does BID need to exist?

 Public funding was introduced for bail applications in January 2000.
 However many legal advisers prefer to concentrate their efforts on the client’s main case once public funding has been agreed.
-Because a decision to take on a case is subject to a strict merits test, many detainees remain unrepresented through their appeal process, and by extension, without assistance with applying for bail.
-As a result the demand for our services is very high.
-In the last twelve months BID has provided support to 5,840 people.
+Because a decision to take on a case, and the provision of legal aid, is subject to a strict merits test, many detainees remain unrepresented through their appeal process, and by extension, without assistance with applying for bail.
+As a result, the demand for our services is very high.
+Since 1999 BID has provided support to over 45,000 people.

 12. How much does detention cost?